u16rogue/genshin-scripting-framework/docs/README.md

     git clone https://github.com/rogueeeee/genshin-scripting-framework.git
     ```

-* If you only want to compile and use GSF you can download the repository as a [zip](https://github.com/rogueeeee/genshin-scripting-framework/archive/refs/heads/master.zip) directly or still use git by:
+* If you only want to compile and use GSF:

     ```sh
     git clone --depth 1 https://github.com/rogueeeee/genshin-scripting-framework.git